 Joshua Bynum, MS, LPC

 To date, the majority of Joshua's clinical experience has been in the areas of substance abuse, anxiety, trauma, and LGBTQ+ issues.
 He enjoys working with children, adults and elderly from all walks of life.
 Joshua facilitates growth and relief from suffering by empowering your strengths while challenging your current thinking and feeling patterns.
-Josh has a passion for Outdoor therapy, Hypnotherapy, Play therapy, Christian counseling, and Meditation.
+Josh has a passion for Addiction Counseling, Outdoor therapy, Hypnotherapy, Christian Counseling, and Mindfullness.

 Stephanie Sternes, MS, LPC, LAMFT